IvanC987/SimpleLLaMA/docs/sft/overview.md

 ### The SFT Training Objective

-Unlike pretraining where we train on a massive text corpora, SFT is more about behavior tuning, using a much smaller dataset, composed to 3 main components:
+Unlike pretraining where we train on a massive text corpus, SFT is more about behavior tuning, using a much smaller dataset, composed to 3 main components:

 - System Instructions
 - User Query